(Above: That’s an awfully cute cassette tape.)

 1988 also, for me, was very much about music.
 I was coming off of my first year in college radio, which taught me that I desperately wanted to work as a disk jockey.
 I was all about music all of the time.
 That’s not to say that I was discovering new and progressive sounds – far from it.
 I was entrenched in my ways as a suburban classic rocker and oldies geek, complete with mullet and Hawaiian shirt.

 This past weekend was spent cleaning our basement, and I had occasion to find a huge box of cassette tapes.
 Most of the cassettes that I own are not the pre-recorded variety.
 They were purchased blank and filled with sounds, mostly radio shows.
-I’ve done, by conservative estimate, over six thousand radio shows, and needless to say have not saved them all.
+I’ve done, by conservative estimate, over six thousand radio shows, and needless to say have not saved them all – but there’s an awfully big stack of them remaining.
 I have a number of old ones that I periodically introduce to radio students as a way of saying “See?
 I used to be lousy at this.
 There’s room for you in the field.”

 To bring this all full circle, I’ll start with an unlabeled pastel green “Music Pops” cassette only marked “Music Tape Summer 1988” on the J-card.
 What was big in the car that summer?
 Let’s see what surprises are unearthed.